 3. Plants Clean the Soil and Water

 Our plants’ biological processes improve the environment beyond the air.
 Many common garden plants have been scientifically shown to remove pollutants from the soil.
-Your plants (such as SunBelievable™ Brown Eyed Girl Helianthus) may be removing contaminants in the soil you did not even know were there.
+Your plants (like SunBelievable® Brown Eyed Girl Helianthus) may be removing contaminants in the soil you didn't know were there.

 Our landscapes also help with water quality.
 When it rains, a great deal of water can rush off your roof.
-In cities, if water from the roof goes onto a paved area, such as a driveway, it heads straight into the storm sewers.
-When runoff goes into a planted area, the moisture is filtered through plant roots and the soil, slowing water loss, allowing plants to clean it.
+In cities, if water from the roof goes onto a paved area, like driveways, it heads straight into storm sewers.
+When runoff goes into a planted area, the moisture is filtered through plant roots.
+Then the soil, slowing water loss, allows plants to clean it.

 4. Plants Reduce Light and Noise Pollution

 Well-placed plants in our landscape improve the environment by reducing light pollution.
 This is especially true in urban areas.
 Brightening the sky at night can affect the natural cycles of plants and animals, especially migratory birds.

 Trees, shrubs, ornamental grasses, and other plants filter sound, especially in urban environments.
 Evergreens with dense foliage are among the best landscape plants for reducing street noise and other sounds.